Ruth Frances Long

 Ruth Frances Long, also known as R.F.
 Long and Jessica Thorne, (20 April 1971) is an Irish author who writes in the fantasy and romance genres.
 Her novel, The Stone's Heart by Jessica Thorne, was nominated for the Romantic Novelists' Association Fantasy Romantic Novel award.
-Her latest series the Hollow King has begun with Mageborn while she has had several individual novels.
+The latest series is The Feral Gods as Ruth Frances Long, which begins with The Book of Gold from Hodderscape.
+This novel was on the 2024 Locus Recommended reading list.
+The sequel, The Lore of Silver comes out in November 20, 2025.

 Biography

-Ruth Long is a Dublin-born writer of fantasy novels, novellas and short stories both for adults and young adults.
+Ruth Long is a Dublin-born writer of fantasy novels, novellas and short stories, both for adults and young adults.
 She completed a M.A. in English Literature and also studied History of Religions and Celtic Civilisation.
 Long has always been interested in fantasy, romance and ancient mysteries.
 Along with writing, she is a librarian working initially in the County Dublin library system.
 Long is now head librarian for a private specialized library of rare and unusual books.
 She currently lives in Wicklow.

 Long originally wrote novels and novellas as R.F.
 Long.
 The Scroll Thief, Soul Fire, The Wolf's Sister, The Wolf's Mate & The Wolf's Destiny were republished in 2019.

 Her first novel as Ruth Frances Long was The Treachery of Beautiful Things in 2012, a 10th anniversary edition was released in 2022.
 She then released The Dubh Linn trilogy beginning with A Crack in Everything, which was published each year beginning in 2014.

 Long signed with digital publisher Bookouture for the publication of fantasy novels, beginning with The Queen's Wing series written under the pen name Jessica Thorne.The Stone's Heart was nominated for the Romantic Novelists' Association Romantic Fantasy novel of the year.

-Thorne's duology the Hollow King began in February 2020 with Mageborn.
-Long has since had several standalone novels published under this name.
+In October 2025, she was a guest on Off the Shelf as part of the Bournemouth Writers Festival.